waycrate/NextWM/README.md

 Note: NextWM is still a work in progress project.
 It won't be useable anytime soon, but when it is I will be the first one to spam screenshots of it in the readme.

+## License:

+The entire project is licensed as BSD-2 "Simplified" unless stated otherwise in the file header.

 ## Aim

 I want to learn how to write wlroots compositors with this project and keep everything commented to a great extent for others to learn from.